Asma-zubair/CareBloom/README.md

 On the CareBloom frontend, enter your WhatsApp number (including the country code, e.g., +923XXXXXXXXX).

-Click “Send Message”
+Click “Send WhatsApp Alert”
-Once joined, click the Send Message button to receive alerts directly on WhatsApp according to prediction.
+Once joined, click the **Send WhatsApp Alert** button to receive alerts directly on WhatsApp according to prediction.

 ---